csxblackmusic/MobileDeviceDrumMachine/README.md

 # MobileDeviceDrumMachine
- Creates a functional drum machine on an iOS or Android Phone
+ Creates a functional drum machine on an iOS or Android Phone using OSC and JythonMusic